PayFabric/Portal/PayFabric/Sections/Payment Receipt.md

 ### Send to
 The purpose of this field is to setup the addtional email addresses which are able to receive the copy of receipt.
 Normally, it's a staff in merchant's company.

+*Note: There is an option to disable email receipt per transaction via API.
+Adding `DisableEmailReceipt` node in transaction request body, see [Document](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Objects.md#document) for more details.

 ### Subject
 Setup email subject.